thedirectory Telephone Prefix Locator Frequently Asked Questions

 A: Common problems for this include the following:

-- 4. A Telemarketer has on purpose used a fake prefix.
-Telemarketers can and DO have the ability to send fake Caller-ID information.
-They have direct long distance network access capabilities and can send what number (real or fake) they wish.
-The following are known fake prefixes used by telemarketers:
+4. A telemarketer has on purpose used a fake prefix.
+Many telemarketers can and DO have the ability to send fake Caller-ID information.
+Many have direct long distance network access capabilities and can send whatever number (real or fake) they wish.

 A: We had to impose restrictions when we found that people were abusing our search engine and overloading the server.
 Our search engine is only for those who want to do a few prefix lookups, not for those who wish to obtain major portions of the database.